kura-labs-org/EKS_ASGMT/README.md

 ```
 kubectl apply -f v2_3_0_full.yaml
 ```
-Webhooks to connect all the Kubernetes are generated in order to make them communicate efficently with one another.
+Webhooks are created in order to connect all the Kubernetes components to make them communicate efficently with one another.

 <html>
      <h1>